 Based on your regression model, what is the estimated mean LDL level among a population of 71 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?
+3-2=1

 Let age=71, then mean LDL level of 71 year-old population is 132.53-0.09×71=123.14 mg/dL.
-When we increase 1 unit for age, the estimated mean LDL will decrease by 0.09 mg/dL.
+Should be 126.1 -1 When we increase 1 unit for age, the estimated mean LDL will decrease by 0.09 mg/dL.
+Slope? -1

 Based on your regression model, what is the estimated mean LDL level among a population of 75 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?

 Let age=75, then estimated mean LDL of 75 year-old population is 132.53-0.09×75=125.78 mg/dL.
 The difference is there is many possible values for depend on different age.
+Slope-1, difference -1 , 3-2=1

 What is the interpretation of the “root mean squared error” in your regression model?

 RMSE is the root of the expected value of the square of the difference between estimator and true value.
-E(true value-estimator)2
+E(true value-estimator)2 this is sd, give statistic

+3-2=1

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?

 The intercept in this model is only for mathematically fitting our data.
-We do not have age=0 in our sample.
+We do not have age=0 in our sample. give statistic 3-1=2

 What is the interpretation of the slope?

-The slope in regression model means how many the mean of LDL will be changed when the age change by 1 unit.
+The slope in regression model means how many the mean of LDL will be changed when the age change by 1 unit. give statistic 3-1=2

 Provide full statistical inference about an association between serum LDL and age based on your regression model.